 - The leading consumers of diamond jewelry are the United States, India, China, the European Union, Japan, Hong Kong, and the Middle East.

-- But these countries are the least producers of natural diamond gemstones.
+- But these countries are the least producers of natural diamonds.

 - According to the latest data, the United States is the largest consumer of diamonds.
 It consumes 40% of the diamonds consumed all over the world.

-- For over one and a half-century, good quality diamond gemstones are being sourced from the mines of Africa.
+- For over one and a half-century, good quality diamonds are being sourced from the mines of Africa.

 - In recent times, the demand for diamonds has increased and more and more countries have started mining the diamond.

-- The top seven countries that have been producing the world’s top-class diamond gemstones for more than a decade are Russia, Botswana, Canada, Angola, Republic of South Africa, The Democratic Republic of the Congo, and Namibia.
+- The top seven countries that have been producing the world’s top-class diamonds for more than a decade are Russia, Botswana, Canada, Angola, Republic of South Africa, The Democratic Republic of the Congo, and Namibia.

 - These countries produce over one million-carat diamonds every year.